shuozhixu/Modelling_2024/README.md

 Run the simulation with files `in.elastic`, `displace.mod`, `init.mod`, `potential.mod`, `min.CoCrNi_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.

-Once it is finished, you will find a file `lmp.out`, at the end of which you will find values of C11all, C12all etc. Specifically, you will see
+Once it is finished, you will find an output file, `*.out`, at the end of which you will find values of C11all, C12all etc. Specifically, you will see

 	Elastic Constant C11all = 309.979695007998 GPa
 	Elastic Constant C22all = 310.087578803684 GPa